int-e/zeckendorf/README.md

 carries fit together.
 Transitions are labeled by pairs `(i,o)` of possible input / output value pairs.

-The resulting automaton is then simplified and made deterministic.
+That automaton is then simplified and made deterministic.
+Since the output values are unknown, we project the resulting automaton to its input values.
-Since the output values are unknown, we project the resulting automaton is projected to its input values.
 The result is made deterministic again.
-For each state of the resulting automaton, a transition function is generated that also tracks the possible output sequences.
+For each state of this third automaton, a transition function is generated that also tracks the possible output sequences.

 ### Todo